 4. The farms usually provide a small hand saw for your use.
 If you have a better tool at home, bring it.

-5. Don’t forget to charge your phones and cameras because you are going to want to snap a family photo or several!
+5. Don’t forget to charge your phones and cameras because you’re going to want to snap a family photo or several!

-Where do you go for your Christmas trees?
-Do you have any tips for a successful tree buying excursion?
+Where do you get your fresh Christmas tree in San Diego?
 Let us know in the comments below!